nightscout/nightscout.github.io/docs/index.md

 !!!warning "IMPORTANT"
     Before using Nightscout, it is important to understand that this project:

-    - is a open-source, community-based project and is not supported by any company
+    - is an open-source, community-based project and is not supported by any company
     - is not officially approved or regulated for diabetes therapy and/or treatment in any way

     **You must understand that you take full responsibility for building and running this system and you agree to do so at your own risk.**

 !!!warning "SAFETY"
-    - This project requires a working internet connection and availability of third party cloud services
+    - This project requires a working internet connection and availability of third-party cloud services
     - Do not rely only on Nightscout as the only way you have of knowing your blood glucose values and trends
     - Make sure you're ready to cope with an unexpected failure and always have alternative ways to check your blood glucose levels
 </br>